 Things to Do During Spring Break at Disneyland

 - The Downtown Disney shopping and dining district is open for both indoor and outdoor dining.
-It’s a great place to shop, including the LEGO Store, a new Star Wars shop and World of Disney.
+It’s a great place to shop, including the LEGO Store, Star Wars-themed shop and World of Disney.

 - Egg-Stravaganza – purchase a special map and stickers for an Easter-time Disneyland park scavenger hunt through the Downtown Disney District.
-This fun and inexpensive activity runs from March 15th – April 18th 2021.
+This fun and inexpensive activity generally runs from March to April.

-Save a Few Dollars More on Your SoCal Spring Break Getaway!
+Save a Few Dollars More on SoCal Spring Break Getaways!

 Book your Southern California getaway through Get Away Today, including hotels and theme park tickets.
 Lock in your hotel by booking now, then add tickets to your package once they become available!